U.N. assembly recognizes Libya's interim government

 The defection of Shalgham's deputy, Ibrahim Dabbashi, to the rebels in February 2011 inspired dozens of Libyan diplomats worldwide to denounce Libyan leader Muammar Gaddafi's bloody crackdown on pro-democracy demonstrators.

-Shalgham, a former foreign minister who was considered to be close to Gaddafi, eventually followed Dabbashi's lead and joined the rebel cause, denouncing Gaddafi in an impassioned speech in which he compared Libya's long-time leader to Germany's Hitler and Cambodian despot Pol Pot.
+Shalgham eventually followed Dabbashi's lead and joined the rebel cause, denouncing Gaddafi in an impassioned speech in which he compared the country's long-time leader to Hitler and Pol Pot.

-Highlighting how things have changed since the 1980s, when President Ronald Reagan dubbed Gaddafi the "mad dog of the Middle East," U.S. Ambassador Susan Rice congratulated Libya and vowed that Tripoli would have "a friend and partner in the United States."

-"The Libyan people still have much more work to do, but they also have the full knowledge that the international community, including the United States, stands ready to help their transition towards democracy, prosperity, and the rule of law," she said in a statement.

-Several Latin American countries, however, sharply criticized the decision to recognise delegates of the transitional Libyan government.
+Several Latin American countries sharply criticized the decision to recognize delegates of the new Libyan government.

 Venezuela's U.N.
 Ambassador Jorge Valero told the General Assembly his country rejected the "illegitimate transitory authority imposed by foreign intervention" and any attempt to transform Libya into a "protectorate" of NATO or the Security Council.